-In the following we discuss the approach and experimental setup in section 2 and briefly present the participating models in section 3.
-We analyse the modelled initial state (Sec.
-4.1), the 21st century projections (Sec.
-4.2) and associated uncertainties (Sec.
-4.3) and close with a discussion and conclusions (Sec.
+In the following we discuss the approach and experimental set-up in Sect.
+2 and briefly present the participating models in Sect.
+3. We analyse the modelled initial state (Sect.
+4.1), the 21st-century projections (Sect.
+4.2) and associated uncertainties (Sect.
+4.3) and close with a discussion and conclusions (Sect.
 5).
-Two appendices give more detailed information about the participating models (A) and list the model results (B).
+The two appendices give more detailed information about the participating models (Appendix A) and list the model results (Appendix B).

-2 Approach and experimental setup
+2 Approach and experimental set-up

-In this section we describe the approach and experimental setup for GrIS and sea-level change projections performed within the framework of ISMIP6.
+In this section we describe the approach and experimental set-up for GrIS sea-level change projections performed within the framework of ISMIP6.
 While focused on the scientific aims described in the introduction, the experimental framework is designed to be inclusive to a wide number of modelling approaches.
-We allow modelling groups to participate with more than one submission to explore modelling choices like different horizontal grid resolution or initialisation techniques with the same model.
-We also accommodate models from the same code base but used by different groups, knowing that modelling decisions (e.g. the chosen initialisation strategy) can be more important for the results than the underlying numerical scheme.
+We allow modelling groups to participate with more than one submission to explore modelling choices like different horizontal grid resolution or initialization techniques with the same model.
+We also accommodate models from the same code base but used by different groups, knowing that modelling decisions (e.g. the chosen initialization strategy) can be more important for the results than the underlying numerical scheme.
 The result is a heterogeneous set of ice sheet models that can be understood as an ensemble of opportunity.
-In the following we will refer to each of the 21 individual submission as a 'model', encompassing the code base as well as the modelling decisions (parameter choices, applied approximations, initialisation strategy).
+In the following we refer to each of the 21 individual submissions as a "model", encompassing the code base as well as the modelling decisions (parameter choices, applied approximations, initialization strategy).

-The experimental design of ISMIP6-Greenland projections extends the protocol of earlier ISMIP6 initiatives (Nowicki et al., 2016; Goelzer et al., 2018; Seroussi et al., 2019) and is described in detail in a separate publication (Nowicki et al., 2020a).
-Here we only summarise the most important aspects and refer to detailed descriptions elsewhere.
-The actual ice sheet projections for the period 01.01.2015 - 31.12.2100 are tightly defined in terms of forcing and how to apply it, while the preceding ice sheet initialisation and historical run are largely up to the individual modeller.
+The experimental design of ISMIP6-Greenland projections extends the protocol of earlier ISMIP6 initiatives (Nowicki et al., 2016; Goelzer et al., 2018; Seroussi et al., 2019) and is described in detail in a separate publication (Nowicki et al., 2020).
+Here we only summarize the most important aspects and refer to detailed descriptions elsewhere.
+The actual ice sheet projections for the period 1 January 2015-31 December 2100 are tightly defined in terms of forcing and how to apply it, while the preceding ice sheet initialization and historical run are largely up to the individual modeller.

-Ice sheet model (ISM) initialisation to the present-day state is a critical aspect of any future ice sheet projection (Goelzer et al., 2017; 2018).
+Ice sheet model (ISM) initialization to the present-day state is a critical aspect of any future ice sheet projection (Goelzer et al., 2017, 2018).
 It consists of defining the prognostic model state with the overall aim here to represent the present-day dynamic state of the GrIS as well as possible.
-In some cases modellers may initialise to a recent state of the ice sheet during the satellite era for which a large number of detailed observations of velocity and ice thickness are available.
-In other cases, the models may be initialised using spin-up techniques or steady state assumptions at some earlier stage of the ice sheet history or hybrid approaches that combine features of optimisation and spin-up (e.g. Pollard and DeConto 2012).
-See Goelzer et al. (2017; 2018) for a comparison and an overview of different initialisation strategies currently used in the ice sheet modelling community.
+In some cases modellers may initialize to a recent state of the ice sheet during the satellite era for which a large number of detailed observations of velocity and ice thickness are available.
+In other cases, the models may be initialized using spin-up techniques or steady-state assumptions at some earlier stage of the ice sheet history or hybrid approaches that combine features of optimization and spin-up (e.g. Pollard and DeConto, 2012).
+See Goelzer et al. (2017, 2018) for a comparison and an overview of different initialization strategies currently used in the ice sheet modelling community.

-The experimental setup of the initialisation and the historical experiment leading up to the projections is left free to be decided by the modelers (see Appendix A).
-The only requirement is that the model state at the end of the historical run should represent the state of the GrIS at the end of 2014 as starting point for future projections.
+The experimental set-up of the initialization and the historical experiment leading up to the projections is left free to be decided by the modellers (see Appendix A).
+The only requirement is that the model state at the end of the historical run should represent the state of the GrIS at the end of 2014 as a starting point for future projections.
 This time frame is set by CMIP6 requirements (Eyring et al., 2016).
-The length of the historical runs will consequently differ based on the initialisation strategy of each individual model.
+The length of the historical runs will consequently differ based on the initialization strategy of each individual model.